 Our favorite ski helmets

 A ski helmet is the most important piece of ski gear for a day out on the mountain.
-Most everyone on the mountain now wears a helmet for protection.
-From a safety standpoint, the most important feature to look for is MIPS, or Multi-directional Impact Protection System.
+While it’s a smaller piece, it carries the utmost protection from head injuries on the slopes.
+From a safety standpoint, the most important feature to look for is MIPS, or Multidirectional Impact Protection System, which offers an added layer of protection for your head.

 As the name describes, this helmet includes MIPS technology to keep you as safe as possible on the mountain.
-The helmet also features removable ear pads, an antibacterial lining and adjustable vents.
+The helmet also features removable ear pads, an antibacterial lining and adjustable vents that are great for providing your head warmth on the coldest days but also giving you airflow when the temperatures start to creep up.

 Our favorite ski goggles

-These Smith goggles feature a magnetic lens allowing you to easily swap out your lenses depending on the conditions and light.
+These Smith goggles feature a magnetic lens, allowing you to easily swap out your lenses depending on the conditions and light.
+Plus, the lens features anti-fog technology so you'll keep a clear view of the slopes.
 This goggle set can be found in a unisex version, although this men’s set comes in a medium fit, while the women’s version offers a small fit.

 The Giro Contour Snow Goggles are eyewear compatible and also come with an extra lens for low-light visibility.
 Similar to the Smith goggles, the men’s version is a medium fit and the women’s version is a small fit.